Wer (film): Production

 Plans for Wer were initially announced in January 2012 during an interview with Dread Central, when Bell and producer Matthew Peterman said they had been working on a werewolf-themed project for the past 10 months.
 The two initially planned to begin production on the film, a "faux-documentary style project," in Romania during April 2012.

 In March 2012, Cook was confirmed as the lead heroine of Wer, and Rob Hall's Almost Human, Inc company was recruited to create the movie's special effects.
 Later that same year, Vik Sahay and Sebastian Roché were also attached to the project.
 Sahay initially debated whether or not to take the role of Eric Sarin due to a busy schedule, but ultimately decided to join because the character and the movie's world "were just too interesting to walk away from".

 Filming for Wer began in May 2012 in Bucharest, Romania, and Bell shot the movie concurrently with another project, The Vatican.
 A trailer for Wer was released in October 2013.

+Reception

+Jon Dickinson of Scream praised the film's acting — in particular O'Connor's (Talan), and with the exception of Cook's (Kate) —, police thriller atmosphere and realistic take on lycanthropy, while criticizing its "choppy" CGI effects, poor camera work on action scenes, and "generic third act."